graphene-blockchain/how.bitshares.works/docs/gph_holders/dex_trading.rst

 Fees
 -------------------------

-In contrast to other exchanges, BitShares asks for a tiny **flat fee** for placing an order.
+In contrast to other exchanges, Graphene asks for a tiny **flat fee** for placing an order.
 This fee can be payed in USD, BTC, or GOLD and is independent of the actual assets that are traded.

 If you cancel an order that has not been fully or partially filled, 90% of the fee will be payed back to your account.
-However, this chargeback will be in ``BTS`` and not in the asset you have originally paid the fee in.
+However, this chargeback will be in ``GPH`` and not in the asset you have originally paid the fee in.

 |